-Item B. Filer's identification number.
-The identification number of an individual (other than a sole proprietor with an employer identification number (EIN)) is his or her social security number.
-The identification number of all others is their EIN.
+Item B. Filer's identifying number.
+The identifying number of an individual (other than a sole proprietor with an employer identification number (EIN)) is his or her social security number.
+The identifying number of all others is their EIN.

 Item C. Name and address of plan sponsor.
 The term "plan sponsor" means: